bradymholt/psqlformat/README.md

   --commaEnd         Use trailing comma in parameter list
                                                        [boolean] [default: true]
-  --noComment        Remove any comments                               [boolean] --functionCase     Case of the function names
+  --noComment        Remove any comments                               [boolean] --noGrouping       Add a newline between statements in transaction
-         [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
+                     regroupement                     [boolean] [default: false] --functionCase     Case to use for function names [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
                                                           [default: "unchanged"]
-  --noGrouping       Add a newline between statements in transaction
-                     regroupement                     [boolean] [default: false] --keywordCase      Case of the reserved keywords
+  --keywordCase      Case to use for reserved keywords
          [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
                                                           [default: "uppercase"]
+  --typeCase         Case to use for data type names
+         [string] [choices: "unchanged", "lowercase", "uppercase", "capitalize"]
+                                                          [default: "lowercase"]
+  --formatType       Use another formatting type for some statements   [boolean] --wrapLimit        Wrap queries at a certain length                   [number] --wrapComment      When wrapLimit is true, apply formatting to comments
+                                                                       [boolean]
-  --formatType       Use another formatting type for some statements   [boolean] --wrapLimit        Wrap queries at a certain length                   [number] --placeholder      Regex to find code that must not be changed        [string] --extraFunction    Path to file containing a list of function names   [string] --noSpaceFunction  Remove the space character between a function call and the
+  --placeholder      Regex to find code that must not be changed        [string] --extraFunction    Path to file containing a list of function names   [string] --noSpaceFunction  Remove the space character between a function call and the
-                     open parenthesis that follow                      [boolean] --configFile       Specify a pg_format config file                    [string] --perlBinPath      The path to the perl executable  [string] [default: "perl"] --pgFormatterPath  Path to a custom pg_format version                 [string]
+                     open parenthesis that follows                     [boolean] --configFile       Specify a pg_format config file                    [string] --perlBinPath      The path to the perl executable  [string] [default: "perl"] --pgFormatterPath  Path to a custom pg_format version                 [string] --chunkSize        How many files to pass to pgFormatter at once [number] [default: "25"] --keepNewline      Preserve empty lines             [boolean] [default: false] --noExtraLine      Do not add an extra empty line at end of formatted output [boolean]
 ```

 ## Module usage